Singles holidays in April

 UK short breaks for solo travellers

 There’s so much to discover on our small island, so if you’ve a passion for literature, architecture or history, try a themed tour around some of the UK’s most memorable sights.
 With no single supplements on selected tours, Martin Randall Travel is unsurprisingly popular with solo travellers, and this month their expert guide can take you behind the scenes at the country’s great cathedrals.
+Its sister operator, The Cultural Travel Company, offers more affordable options in the UK and Europe.

 If you are a single parent, make the most of any spring sunshine at the beachfront Sands Hotel in Cornwall which has superb children’s facilities.
 See this special offer.
 Or enjoy a short break with one of the Easter UK holidays from Single with Kids, as well as their Mediterranean getaways, including a new beachfront hotel in Cyprus.